netscaler/cloud-native-getting-started/on-prem/ServiceMeshLite/API-gateway/README.md

     You can also check the status from VPX GUI, Goto Traffic Management -> Load Balancing -> Virtual Servers -> hotdrink and colddrink beverage vservers will have responder policy bound to limit client request.

-    Now try to access ``https://hotdrink.beverages.com`` ``https://colddrink.beverages.com`` from browser frequently and you will find that traffic sent to CPX services are throttled.
+    Now try to access ``https://hotdrink.beverages.com`` ``https://colddrink.beverages.com`` from browser frequently and you will find that traffic sent to CPX services is throttled.